gspiegelberg/cloudberry-mon/src/README.md

 Implementing a loader process capable of performing metrics load work in parallel is ncessary versus the original systemd loader running serially.

-Unlike cbmon_loader.service, parallel_loader.py is not configured to a specific cluster therefore able to service requests for any.
+Unlike cbmon_loader.service, parallel_loader is not configured to a specific cluster therefore able to service requests for any.

 1. Install RabbitMQ & configure adding users, vhost and queues